marykasp/marykasp/README.md

 <!-- <img src="header.png" alt="marykasp">
 <h4 align="center">I am a student developer from Chicago seeking full time employment as a front end developer</h4> -->
 ## Welcome
 Hello!
-My name is Mary and I am a current student developer from the Chicago area seeking full time employment as a front end developer.
+My name is Mary and I am a current associate developer from the Chicago area seeking full time employment as a front end developer.
 Here you will find all the open source code I've written including my [portfolio](https://github.com/marykasp/marykasp-react-v1), and fun projects I have worked on to practice web development.
 You can learn more about me and how to contact me by visiting my new [React personal portfolio](https://marykasparian.com)

   [![Repos Badge](https://badges.pufler.dev/repos/marykasp)](https://badges.pufler.dev)

 - 🌱 I’m currently learning/working in:
-  -   **Elixir** / **Phoenix**
+  -   **NextJS**
   -   **Typescript**
   -   **React**

--  🔖 I'm currently learning code: **Skillcrush**(completed), **Launch School**, **Codeacademy**, **online tutortials**
+-  🔖 I'm currently learning code: **Skillcrush**(completed), **Launch School**, **online tutortials**

-- 📝 Completing my redesign of my portfolio using React: [https://marykasparian.com](https://marykasparian.com)
+- 📝 Completed the redesign of my portfolio: [https://marykasparian.com](https://marykasparian.com)

+- Currently working on NextJS full stack projects: **Developer Ticket Tracking**, **Cancer Treatment AI**

 - ⚡ Fun fact **I love to tap dance**